edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 Let's try to use ThousandEyes and figure out why our users will get a worse experience of our sample website via IPv6 than they would get over IPv4.

-For this we drill down into the next layer of information, into the End-to-End metrics via the "Jump to&#8230;" function (See Figure 6).
+For this we drill down into the next layer of information, into the End-to-End metrics via the "Jump to..." function (See Figure 6).